(Click on + for prices and bookings)

-The crater rim is wetter and more forested than the crater floor, and we spend some time here, looking for localized birds such as Golden-winged Sunbird and Brown-headed Apalis.
-Prehistoric-looking Schalow’s Turaco adds a spectacular flash of crimson and green, and, if one gets a good view, the spectacular crest leaves even a hardened birder gobsmacked.
+The crater rim is wetter and more forested than the crater floor, and we spend some time here, looking for localized birds such as Golden-winged Sunbird and Brown-headed Apalis. the prehistoric-looking Schalow’s Turaco adds a spectacular flash of crimson and green, and, if one gets a good view, the spectacular crest leaves even a hardened birder gobsmacked.
 Grey-capped Warbler is one of those more widespread, characteristic East African species we might also encounter here.
-Sunbirds such as Eastern Double-collared Sunbird, White-eyed Slaty Flycatcher, Thick-billed Seedeater, and others are also often present in this area.
+Sunbirds such as Eastern Double-collared Sunbird as well as White-eyed Slaty Flycatcher, Thick-billed Seedeater, and others are also often present in this area.

 Overnight: a lodge on the crater rim with spectacular views onto the floor far below

 Day 5.
-Onwards to Karatu with a possible visit to Lake Manyara National Park
+Transfer to Karatu with a possible visit to Lake Manyara National Park

-Time-permitting, we can visit Lake Manyara National Park today, where we usually add quite a number of birds to our list, which might include the beautiful Spotted Palm Thrush, bee-eaters, tinkerbirds, barbets (the spectacular-looking Red-and-yellow Barbet often joins us during our picnic lunch), Crowned Hornbill, huge Silvery-cheeked Hornbill, various storks, ducks, Collared Pratincole, Great White Pelican, and more.
-Troops of thickset olive baboons are common here.
+Time-permitting, we can visit Lake Manyara National Park today, where we usually add quite a number of birds to our list, which might include the beautiful Spotted Palm Thrush, bee-eaters, tinkerbirds, barbets (the spectacular-looking Red-and-yellow Barbet often joins us during our picnic lunch), Crowned Hornbill, the huge Silvery-cheeked Hornbill, various storks, ducks, Collared Pratincole, Great White Pelican, and more.
+Troops of thickset Olive Baboons are common here.